one-man-studios/Shinzo-UI/README.md

 # Shinzo-UI
 A robust, single-file AI interface for Ollama and OpenAI.
 Features local RAG with vector search, real-time voice/video calls, document analysis (PDF/DOCX), and project workspaces.
 Runs entirely in the browser using IndexedDB for privacy and speed—no external backend required.

-# Shinzo UI - Documentation

-## 🌟 Overview

-Shinzo UI is a powerful, self-contained RAG (Retrieval-Augmented Generation) application that runs entirely in the browser.
-It provides a modern, feature-rich interface for interacting with AI models, managing knowledge bases, and organizing projects in workspaces.

 ## ✨ Key Features

 ### 🎯 Core Functionality